Back to all articles

 #4 – Encrypt your data with a VPN

-A virtual private network (VPN) is essential to staying safe while working from home (and pretty much anywhere your online activities take you).
+A virtual private network (VPN) is essential to staying safe while working from home (and anywhere your online activities take you).

 Even though you’re online for work, you’re connecting through your home network, which puts your personal stuff at risk.
 A breach to your company’s network is bad enough, but imagine having your own personal data stolen.
 Pretty scary.